jariarkko/cave-outliner/README.md

                              than or equal to n pixels.
     --tiling n               Optimize search process with n x n tiles.
 Default is 30, and --tiling 1 implies no optimization.
+    --parallel n             How many parallel threads can be run.
     --quiet                  Turn on informative messages (default is they are on).
     --debug                  Turn on debugging messages (level 0, least).
     --deepdebug              Turn on debugging messages (level 1).